Internal Links

 colleague finds this website and e-mails me to say "I couldn't have put it better myself".
 In the mid 90s I worked on an ailing

-project associated with a gigantic radar system.
+project associated with the gigantic JORN radar system.
 Believe me, I could write a book about that mess; the networked company computer

 system took up to 10 minutes to respond to a single keyboard operation some days!!
 But the management claimed "The site network has a